 1. Dewalt DW788 Scroll Saw

-With its outstanding qualities and features, the DW788 is adjudged by our experts as one of the top scroll saws on the market.
+With its outstanding qualities and features, the DW788 might be one of the top scroll saws on the market.

 It has a sturdy build with a durable cast iron table which angles up to 45 degrees to the left and right for better cutting of wood or plastic pieces.
 This is also a scroll saw with stand.
 Although the stand is sold separately, you can always fix the saw on a table.